 "Really great course and awesome lecturers & demonstrators!" - MICR 334 student , 2019.

 Studying the immune system will enable you to understand how our bodies respond to infections, allergens, transplantation and cancer.
 Central to this is our understanding of how immune systems function and the application of this knowledge in these fields.
 A course in immunology opens up career possibilities in such fields as diverse as influenza vaccine development, cancer immunology and autoimmunity.

-This course in the Applied and Clinical aspects of immunology will build on your fundamental knowledge of immunology.
+- This course in the applied and clinical aspects of immunology will build on your fundamental knowledge of immunology.
 This paper is ideal if you want to explore and develop your understanding of the immune system, and investigate the application of immunology knowledge at the interface between disease and the host response to disease.

 Lecture course overview

 - Antigen Recognition and Presentation